 In 2017, ACLU-backed legislation was signed into law, expanding access to affordable birth control in Massachusetts.
 Then in 2018, we helped pass bills to safeguard patient confidentiality for sensitive health care information and finally repeal archaic and unconstitutional anti-abortion laws.

 Reproductive freedom is not merely about contraception or abortion; it is equally about the right to have children without interference or penalty.
 The ACLU of Massachusetts works to pass bills that decrease harm caused to low-income families, like the Massachusetts “cap on kids” which for too long penalized poor children and their families simply because a child was conceived while the family was receiving government assistance.
-In 2017, the ACLU-backed Pregnant Workers Fairness Act was signed into law, ensuring protections for pregnant women in the workplace.
+In 2017, the ACLU-backed Pregnant Workers Fairness Act was signed into law, ensuring protections for pregnant people in the workplace.